 Since Sanchi is a small town, you may not find too many exclusive places for staying, and

 most of the accommodation and eating revolves around the city of Bhopal, and Vidisha.
 However, you will find restaurants that serve diverse types of cuisines such as North and South Indian, besides Continental and Chinese menu.
-One will also find the local flavors of Madhya Pradesh such as Dal Bafla and Kebabs, Biryani and Korma.

 The best time to visit Sanchi is from July to March when the weather is pleasant and suitable for sightseeing.
 One can also visit Sanchi during the monsoon season, however, it might be a bit difficult to get around the city if it is raining too hard.
 While, summers should be avoided, owing to the hot, and humid climate.